 Sunday School Anniversary.
 At chapel all day. * good service and good congregation.
 At Whittakers to tea.
 Saw Billy’s baby for first time.
 Had walk at night with Blaikie and Willie Whittaker and Charlie.
 Grand day.
 Got to know definitely that Mr Chadwick leaves in August.

 At church as usual.
 Went down to Sunday School and met John Wilkinson and stayed to talk to him.
 Walked up Holmeside with him.
 He has joined the Flying Corps and is going away next week.
 Had usual walks.
 Fine day.
 Mr Chadwick preaching.

 Internet accounts are unclear, but Hull suffered either 8 or 12 Zeppelin raids from 1915 to 1918, with raids in 1916 - 18 considered the worst; as the total killed is stated as 54, 24 on 6 June 1915 seems high.
 Zeppelins could carry 2 tons of bombs, eg 4 x 500lb, much more than aircraft then could, and could fly above the fighter aircrafts’ ceiling. ↩

 Laid in in the morning.
 At Sunday School and chapel at night.
 Had usual walks.
 Saw some wounded being brought in at night.
 Mr Chadwick preaching.

-A chapel and School as usual.
+At chapel and School as usual.
 Commenced anniversary practices in School.
-Mr Chadwick preached.
+Mr Chadwick preaching.
 Fine day.
 Went to tea and supper at Whittakers’.
 Big Willie in bed at tea time with a cold, but up at night.
 Stayed until nearly 11 o’clock.